How to take photographs with your computer - Image Sizes and Editing

 If you want your photograph to appear larger or smaller on the computer screen, you could experiment with different resolution DPI settings.
 A lower DPI will result in a smaller picture on screen, and a higher DPI will result in a larger picture on screen.

-• Most Photo Editing programs have an option called "Crop" (or perhaps "Trim") which allows you to cut the edges (hopefully just containing the background!) off images.
+• Most photo editing software has an option called "Crop" (or perhaps "Trim") which allows you to cut the edges (hopefully just containing the background!) off images.

-• Most Photo Editing programs also have an option called "Scale" or "Resize" which will stretch or shrink the image to a larger or smaller size:
+• Most photo editing software also has an option called "Scale" or "Resize" which will stretch or shrink the image to a larger or smaller size:

 • You should try to avoid stretching images, as this can cause lots of distortion.
 Instead, if you need a larger image, retake your photograph at a higher resolution.